osama413/atlavox-beacon/README.md

 ## Third-Party Component Attribution & Disclaimer and License(s)

-The Atlavox Beacon design (schematics, PCB layout, and firmware architecture) is released under the **CERN Open Hardware License v2 (Strongly Reciprocal)** and **GPLv3**.
+The Forness Hardened design (schematics, PCB layout, and firmware architecture) is released under the **CERN Open Hardware License v2 (Strongly Reciprocal)** and **GPLv3**.

-Please note that this license applies exclusively to the Atlavox Beacon design files and our original work.
+Please note that this license applies exclusively to the Forness Hardened design files and our original work.
 All third-party hardware components (such as the T-Head TH1520 SoC, Quectel RM500Q modem, Microchip ATECC608B HSM, and others) are the intellectual property of their respective manufacturers.

 * **No Ownership Claims:** We make no claims of ownership, rights, or control over these third-party components.